 - China Express Transit can only be used for transit, you cannot purchase things like Suica

 And yes, Nakayama san confirms that QR Codes are a pain in the butt for recharge as well as a transit gate entry option but we already knew that.
-Another interesting observation is that Express Transit China cards feel slower at the transit gate than Suica.
+Another interesting observation is that Express Transit China cards are slower at the transit gate than Suica.
 This is not surprising.

 The tech side story of China Express Transit cards is an interesting one.
 The plastic smartcards started out on MIFARE technology but the current China T-Union card is an evolution of the Chinese PBOC 2.0ED/EP spec defined in the JT/T 978 standards.
 Conceptually it is close to a EMV-like stored value card for offline processing.
-It’s not clear what flavor Apple Pay is using, it does not appear to be the full China T-Union spec but could be something like an Apple flavored PBOC 2.0ED/EP implementation.
+It’s not clear what flavor Apple Pay is using, it does not appear to be the full China T-union spec but could be something like an Apple flavored PBOC 2.0ED/EP implementation.
 This could be a reason why Apple Pay Express Transit in China is still beta.